Acclaim Accreditation supplier FAQs

 Constructionline is owned by Capita Plc.
 As the UK's leading procurement and supply chain management service for the construction industry, Constructionline's aim is to improve efficiencies for buyers and suppliers in the procurement process.
 Constructionline offers assurance to buyers about the business competency and capability of suppliers, including the need to demonstrate health and safety management competency.

-Do you do on-site assessment?
+Do you do on-premise assessment?

 How much will it cost?